WorldBrain/storex-docs/docs/storex-hub/guides/plugin-dev-guide/README.md

 As a simple example, we'll expose functionality for other apps to get some details about a GitHub organization.
 We do this through remote calls, which are function calls that StorexHub routes to the specified app.

-Registering a call.
-Examples: - https://github.com/WorldBrain/Memex/blob/9d745f7fa82e751929519183c5bf366cc42ea81d/src/storex-hub/background/index.ts#L67 - https://github.com/WorldBrain/Memex/blob/9d745f7fa82e751929519183c5bf366cc42ea81d/src/storex-hub/background/index.ts#L97 - Note: The client here implements the API
+Registering a call:

+- How to handle an incoming remote call: https://github.com/WorldBrain/Memex/blob/9d745f7fa82e751929519183c5bf366cc42ea81d/src/storex-hub/background/index.ts#L67
+- Example of what you can do in a remote call: https://github.com/WorldBrain/Memex/blob/9d745f7fa82e751929519183c5bf366cc42ea81d/src/storex-hub/background/index.ts#L97
+- Note: In above links, `client` implements the Storex Hub API by communication with Storex Hub over Websocket

+Consuming a call:

+- From the integration tests: https://github.com/WorldBrain/storex-hub/blob/develop/ts/tests/api/remote-apps.test.ts#L261
-Consuming a call.
-Examples: - In code: https://github.com/WorldBrain/storex-hub/blob/develop/ts/tests/api/remote-apps.test.ts#L261 - Note: Here we get an API in another way, but it's still the same API - From the CLI: `yarn cli calls:execute io.worldbrain.memex indexPage '{"url": "http://www.thomasthwaites.com/the-toaster-project/", "bookmark": true, "tags": ["tag-one", "tag-two"]}'`
+- Note: In the test above, we get access to the Storex Hub API in another way, but it's the same API the `client` exposes
+- From the CLI: `yarn cli calls:execute io.worldbrain.memex indexPage '{"url": "http://www.thomasthwaites.com/the-toaster-project/", "bookmark": true, "tags": ["tag-one", "tag-two"]}'`
+- If you want to test the above Memex call, see the [](/storex-hub/guides/memex/)

 ## 4. Bundling and installing a plugin